idlab-discover/masters-wasi-spi/README.md

 By letting the Guest set the configuration (via the `configure` function in the WIT interface), the Host remains generic.
 It simply passes the raw SPI connection to the guest, and the guest decides how to talk to it.

-While this means the guest has to handle low-level details, the **Component Model** solves the complexity.
+While this may seem like the Guest implementations become more complex, the **Component Model** solves the complexity.
 We can wrap those specific settings inside a dedicated **Driver Component** (like `pmod-oled-driver`).
 The actual application component (like `pacman`) then links to that driver and uses high-level functions (like `set-pixel`), completely ignoring the low-level SPI configuration.

 ### 2. Device Discovery (Static vs. Dynamic)